Game Design Deep Dive: The creative camaraderie behind Wilmot's Warehouse

 A weird kind of inventory management game (this is possibly the 'warehouse' game that I have been wanting to make for years.
 It's kind of complicated but I can explain it upon request.
 Ricky and Nate are sick of hearing about it.

-(The Nate here is Nathan Gary who we worked with on Hohokum and who is now at Annapurna Interactive)
+(The Nate here is Nathan Gary who we worked with on Hohokum)

 I sent it to Ricky to see what he thought about it...